AlbertaSavage/twitter_hashtag_sentiment_analysis/README.md

 For the purpose of this project, real time tweets and trending hashtags are streamed using Twitter's API by
 <ol>
-<li> Creating a developer account on twitter to allow access to tweets and unique credentials are generated to give user permission to stream tweets</li>
+<li> Creating a developer account on twitter to allow access to tweets </li>
+ <li>Unique credentials are generated to give user permission to stream tweets</li>
 <li>Live-streaming tweets based on trending hashtags</li>
 </ol>